oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 ```
 :::

-When multiple select item exist in a `select clause`, then the total set
+When multiple select item exist in a `$select` clause, then the total set
 of properties, open properties, navigation properties, actions and
 functions to be returned is equal to the union of the set of those
 identified by each select item.